trompamusic/ce-api/docs/authentication.md

 `https://api.trompamusic.eu/jwt`

-> **NOTE:** API keys are not exchangeable between the test and production environment.
+> **NOTE:** API keys are not shared between the test and production environments.
 Each environment will have its own unique API keys.

 ### Parameters